railsuser2014/openobject-doc-book-en/source/book/4/4_13_Projects/4_13_Projects_management.rst

    *Tasks in project management.*

 Each user then manages his or her own task using the different available menus.
-To open the list of unclosed tasks that you have been assigned specifically use the menu  *Project Management > My Tasks > My Open Tasks* .
-Or to open the unassigned tasks, go to  *Project Management > All Tasks > Unassigned Tasks*  and then select \ ``Draft``\   and \ ``Open``\   tasks from that list.
+To open the list of unclosed tasks that you have been assigned specifically use the menu :menuselection:`Project Management --> My Tasks --> My Open Tasks`.
+Or to open the unassigned tasks, go to :menuselection:`Project Management --> All Tasks --> Unassigned Tasks` and then select \ ``Draft``\   and \ ``Open``\   tasks from that list.

 .. tip:: Shortcuts